Wet-weather infrastructure: Smart analysis and TOTEX planning equal savings and resilience

 May 08, 2019

-How “sweating the system” with smart analytics modeling and TOTEX planning can deliver fit-for-purpose solutions, capital cost savings, and system optimization
+How “sweating the system” with smart analytics modeling and TOTEX planning can deliver innovative solutions, capital cost savings, and system optimization

 There’s a phrase we use in the world of data analytics that generally explains where we are today—“data rich and knowledge poor.”
 The rise of real-time data has put more information than ever at our fingertips, but without proper analysis and context, this data boom does not deliver much value.